zeittresor/protracker_mod_choral_generator/README.md

 The reason for some strange melodic songs is that i dont want the script to get uncreative at all, some uncommon notes are great in a specific context (just delete the worse songs).

 How ever i would suggest to play the songs using the Protracker / Noisetracker / StarTrekker (by FLT) on a Amiga Computer or the Protracker 2 Clone / VLC using the Amiga Mod Player extension for Windows 10/11.

+btw. i think the best way to just play the generated songs is to use the VLC (VideoLan) Mediaplayer because the generated Piano Sample is generated as a Chiptune like FM Synthesized Sample, most Trackers are interpreting it a bit strange, i use the Trackers for myself only to change the instrument but for pure playback VLC ist doing something a bit different and it sounds better with the original sample (also for a converting the generated mods to mp3).